Key Country Contacts

 Pictured: Consul General Jeong Gwan Lee and Consul Kwang Ho Lee of the Korean Consulate General in San Francisco present the Korean Presidential Citation to Mrs. Susanne Stirling, Vice President International Affairs, with 2012 Chair Tim Dubois observing.

-Korea is California's fifth largest exporting partner.
-In 2012, California exported $8.2 billion to Korea.
+Korea is California's fifth largest export destination.
+In 2013, California exported nearly $8.4 billion to Korea.

 Korea is a significant market for U.S. small and medium-sized companies, which make up a majority of U.S. businesses exporting to Korea.

-Korea is a $1.6 trillion economy and its commercial relationship with the United States is largely complementary.
-In 2012, two-way trade between the two countries totaled over $101 billion.
-In 2012, U.S. goods exports to Korea were $42.3.
+Korea is a $1.1 trillion economy and its commercial relationship with the United States is largely complementary.
+In 2013, two-way trade between the two countries totaled nearly $104 billion.
+In 2013, U.S. goods exports to Korea were $41.6.

 There are over 1.6 million Korean-Americans in the United States.
 There is also a large population of Korean students studying at higher education institutions across the U.S. Korean visitors enter the United States via the U.S. Visa Waiver Program.